-- (c) Other children in child find.
+- independently use that term as a basis for establishing a child's eligibility under this part. - (c) Other children in child find.
 Child find also must include- - Children who are suspected of being a child with a disability under § 300.8 and in need of special education, even though they are advancing from grade to grade; and - (2) Highly mobile children, including migrant children. - (d) Construction.
 Nothing in the Act requires that children be classified by their disability so long as each child who has a disability that is listed in § 300.8 and who, by reason of that disability, needs special education and related services is regarded as a child with a disability under Part B of the Act.